Updated: Sep 22

 While it may seem counter-intuitive that a healthy diet would require vitamin supplementation, let's keep perspective here.
 Millions of people suffering from our nation's top killers (heart disease, diabetes and certain cancers) could have their conditions prevented, halted and in some cases even reversed with a Vitamin B-12 fortified, whole-foods plant-based diet.

-That's worth a gummy vitamin once a week in my book.
+That's worth a spray on the tongue once a week in my book.

 2. Omega-3 fatty acids